Gas Leaf Blower Ban in US States and Cities

 Gas-powered leaf blowers have not been subject to statewide regulation in South Carolina.
 These devices remain widely used across the state without significant local restrictions.

-• Leaf Blower Regulation: South Carolina has ongoing discussions and potential considerations for regulating gas-powered leaf blowers, similar to other regions addressing noise and environmental concerns.
+• Leaf Blower Regulation: South Carolina is currently discussing and considering regulating gas-powered leaf blowers, similar to other regions that address noise and environmental concerns.

-• Charleston: City council is moving by example of using gas powered leaf blowers themselves.
+• Charleston: The city council is moving by example by using gas-powered leaf blowers themselves.

 South Dakota